 Postal Address: PO Box 4139 West Footscray VIC 3012 Telephone: 03 9689 0946 Mobile 0428 550 574 Email: email@example.com

-The Rotary Club of Keilor, together with a number of other Rotary Clubs in Melbourne’s west, is commencing a program to facilitate the placement of donated second hand mobility & lifestyle aids into the community where such placement is endorsed and requested by a health, allied health, aged care, disability service provider etc as meeting a need that cannot otherwise be met in a reasonable timeframe because of its urgency, lack of access to funding etc.
+The Rotary Club of Keilor, together with a number of other Rotary Clubs in Melbourne’s west, has established a program to facilitate the placement of donated second hand mobility & lifestyle aids into the community where such placement is endorsed and requested by a health, allied health, aged care, disability service provider etc as meeting a need that cannot otherwise be met in a reasonable timeframe because of its urgency, lack of access to funding etc.

 2 Diabetes – Prof. Lily Stojanovska Msc,